-Environmental Impact Advisors
+Environmental Impact/Sustainability Advisors

 Shaun Auckland moved to the East Austin from Martindale, Texas in 2004.
 Working in the solid waste industry was a natural fit for her passion for the environment.
 As a Conservation Coordinator at Travis County she developed and coordinated an award winning program T-shirts for Hunger initiative.
 She serves on the Texas Product Stewardship Steering Committee and Central Texas STAR Committee.
 In her free time, Shaun loves spending time outside with her young daughter.
 In her local community she volunteers advocating for a pocket park in her East Austin neighborhood.
 She is grateful to live in the live capital of music, with abundant natural spaces and strong community of volunteers.
 She studied environmental resources and recreational tourism at Southwest Texas State University.
 She has a Master of Science in Sustainability from Texas State University.